harveyt/moysetutoring/content/post/WellingtonRoad.md

 ## Rose and Chris
 ### 11, Wellington Road, June 2020

 Rose is busy at her sewing machine.
-She's making her fourth pair of scrubs for the local care home.
+She's making her fourth pair of scrubs for the local care home;
-It was her work colleague, Caroline, who told her about the sewing project that she had embarked on with her Women's Institute ladies.
-No surprise that care homes, hospices and even hospitals have been running short of scrubs, as they needed to change clothes more frequently.
+it was her work colleague, Julie, who told her about the sewing project that she had embarked on with her Women's Institute ladies.
+No surprise that care homes, hospices and even hospitals have been running short of scrubs, as they need to change clothes more frequently.
 The WI had answered the call, and had provided patterns and fabric to anyone who had a sewing machine and a few dressmaking skills.
 The tricky part was getting hold of suitable soft cotton fabric, especially with fabric shops closed during lockdown.
 Some bright spark came up with the perfect solution: old bedlinen!
 The word went out, and thousands of bed sheets, pillowcases and duvet covers were corralled and distributed to the veritable army of WI sewers.
-The WI is not Rose's cup of tea, but she's more than happy to "do her bit" in her afternoons off.
+The WI is not really Rose's cup of tea, but she's more than happy to "do her bit" in her afternoons off.
 Today she is creating a fetching outfit made from some soft cotton sheets given to her by their neighbour, Jessie.
 Right now, she is wrestling with the in-seam pockets in the trousers, over-stitching the top so that the pocket does not rip easily with continuous use.
 The pocket is not co-operating, and she's getting increasingly exasperated.

 It's the end of June, and England has been out of lockdown for a week or two: shops have started to open up, and families have been able to get together.
 Rose and her husband, Chris, have stayed